FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/t_st_monitorServer.md

 When you make a change to any monitored service, you must stop and start the `monitord` service in order to reflect these changes.

-During an upgrade, all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> cronjobs along with their schedules will be migrated to the `monitord` configuration and then deleted from cron.
+During an upgrade, all {{< SecureTransport/componentshortname  >}} cronjobs along with their schedules will be migrated to the `monitord` configuration and then deleted from cron.
 All non-SecureTransport related cronjobs will be preserved.
 This goes for all operating systems you install and run SecureTransport on.

 > **Note:**
 >